-* UPDATE November 2017: While Picturehouse workers fight for their right to a reasonable wage, the two billionaires who own Cineworld, Picturehouse’s parent company, are trying to become even richer by breaking into America, the world’s biggest cinemas market Unfortunately for Mooky and Israel Greidinger, their shareholders have turned down the proposal to buy the US group Regal Cinema.
-The brothers, however, are unlikely to give up on their plan
+* UPDATE November 2017: While Picturehouse workers fight for their right to a reasonable wage, the two billionaires who own Cineworld, Picturehouse’s parent company, are trying to become even richer by breaking into America, the world’s biggest cinemas market.
+Unfortunately for Mooky and Israel Greidinger, their shareholders have turned down the proposal to buy the US group Regal Cinema.

 ON ITS WEBSITE Picturehouse Cinemas says it was formed “to challenge the multiplex model and provide cinemas that serve their communities in city-centre locations”.